‘I Love Him More Than Myself’: 71-Year-Old Homeless Man Heartbroken After His Service Dog 'Skyp Dim' Is Stolen

 Since then, Carrion has been distraught.

 “My dog is my son, my family, my son, understand,” said Carrion.
 “I love him more than myself.
-I Love my dog do much.
+I love my dog so much.
 He is my life.
 I have no family, no children.
 My dog is my medicine.
 He means so much.”

 Carrion added, as he held back tears, “For me my dog is everything.
 He is everything.
 He is worth much more than money.
 I need him back.
 I need him back.”